 December means tons of holiday fun, but it also means altered classroom schedules for students.
 When children are out of school for Christmas and winter holiday breaks, it’s important to keep them busy.
 Oklahoma City features an assortment of winter break activities and mini camps to keep kids occupied.
 Take your pick from any of these activities based on the current interests of your child, or let them choose a brand new hobby!

 This is a working list, check back often for updates.
-(Last updated: Nov.
-13, 2018)
+(Last updated: Dec.
+19, 2019)